-To join us as Deputy Manager you will need:
+To join us as our Deputy Manager you will need:

 - Outstanding leadership skills with the ability to drive results and innovation.

-- A willingness to successfully deliver high quality services coupled with the ability to mentor teams, implement new service developments and create positive ‘move on’ outcomes for Turning Tides’ clients.
+- A willingness to successfully deliver high quality services coupled with the ability to mentor teams, implement new service developments and create positive ‘move on’ outcomes for our clients.

 To apply, please ensure you complete an application form, including your responses to the shortlisting criteria (in Person Specification), along with a completed Equal Opportunities Questionnaire.